microsoft/CNTK/Documentation/current_iteration.md

 ### ELU
 Added support for `alpha` attribute in ELU op.

+### Convolution
+Updated auto padding algorithms of `Convolution` to produce symmetric padding at best effort on CPU, without affecting the final convolution output values.
+This update increases the range of cases that could be covered by MKL API and improves the performance, E.g. ResNet50.

 ## Default arguments order
 There is a breaking change in the **arguments** property in CNTK python API.
 The default behavior has been updated to return arguments in python order instead of in C++ order.
 This way it will return arguments in the same order as they are fed into ops.
 If you wish to still get arguments in C++ order, you can simply override the global option.
 This change should only affect the following ops: Times, TransposeTimes, and Gemm(internal).